Breakfast like a king, lunch like a prince and dinner as a pauper.

 Breakfast is breaking the night’s fast.
 Eating breakfast lowers the risk of binge eating in the evening as your palate is not craving extra calories.
 The smart diet choice is to eat a healthy breakfast, not skip it as your body will feel satisfied.

 The steady intake of food throughout the day will avoid needing food later and over compensating in the evening for the morning’s hunger.
-We burn off calories throughout the morning with the extra energy we consume from breakfast.
+We burn off calories throughout the morning with the extra energy we consume from the early meal.
 Our bodies cannot burn as many calories after 6pm, and store that fat as extra weight.

 Remember to not to be misled by healthy packaging on cereals though.
 The sugar content is quite the opposite so always read that label.
 The new 2014 guidelines recommend no more than 5 per cent of your daily calories should be sugar.
 Stay away from sugary cereals that will make your energy dip later in the day.

 To avoid the sugar crash, try a healthy breakfast.
-We’re all accustomed to big DESI breakfasts like halwa puri and fried food that don’t do much for our heath.
+We’re all accustomed to big DESI breakfasts like halwa puri and fried food that don’t do much for our health.

 Instead, opt for muesli with low-fat yoghurt and fresh fruit, or porridge with mashed banana contribute to your five a day.